-- Minimizing the losses to an acceptable level as per risk appetite of the Bank; - Providing operational risk capital which is sensitive to the Bank's risk profile; - Using results of operational risk management in day to day business operations and decision making process; - Carrying out risk based performance measurement; - Analyzing the impact of failures in technology / systems and develop mitigants to minimize the impact; and - Developing plans for external shocks that will adversely impact the continuity in the Bank's operations.
+- Building a strong Risk Management Culture in the Bank which will denote the set of Bank's Values, norms, attitudes, competencies and behavior related to risk awareness and risk taking - Minimizing the losses to an acceptable level as per risk appetite of the Bank; - Providing operational risk capital which is as per regulatory guidelines; - Using results of operational risk management in day to day business operations and decision making process; - Carrying out risk based performance measurement; - Analyzing the impact of failures in technology / systems and develop mitigants to minimize the impact; and ii.
+Structure and organization

+- Developing plans for external shocks that will adversely impact the continuity in the Bank's operations. - Ensuring operational resilience through monitoring of risks and implementing controls to minimise operational disruptions and their effects.